AdityaMuppala/adityamuppala.github.io/_pages/research.md

 author_profile: true
 ---

 My research lies at the intersection of applied electromagnetics, integrated circuits and signal processing, with a focus on millimeter-wave imaging.
 I also like to explore other areas every now and then.
 A list of my peer-reviewed publications are available at [this link](https://scholar.google.com/citations?user=TtDtCaoAAAAJ&hl=enLinks).
-A broad overview of different projects I have worked on is given below.
-Useful links to design files are also included.
+Useful links to design files from some of my published papers can be found below.

 # Antennas